 - Obtain the root or super-user password for the computer on which you are installing the Secure Browser.

 - Click the Download Browser link above.
 A dialog window opens.
 If prompted for a download location, select the desktop.

-su [UserName] into the terminal.
+su [UserName] to switch to a super-user or root user.
 When prompted, enter the super-user or root user password you obtained in step 2.

-su [UserName] into the terminal to switch back to the standard user.
+su [UserName] to switch back to the standard user.
 When prompted, enter the standard user password.
-Then run the

-- The script installs all dependent libraries and supported voice packs and creates a TXSecureBrowser icon on the desktop.
-In Fedora 29, the icon is installed in the Charm.
+- The script installs all dependent libraries and supported voice packs and creates a CASecureBrowser icon on the desktop.
+In Fedora 30, the icon is installed in the Charm.